 Article 4 of the Reception Act is aligned with the recast Reception Conditions Directive and explicitly states that decisions which limit or withdraw the right to reception should be in line with the principle of proportionality, should be individually motivated and based on the particular situation of the person concerned, especially with regard to vulnerable persons.
 Health care and a dignified standard of living should be ensured at all times.
-According to the Constitutional Court this decision is only legal in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.384
+According to the Constitutional Court, this decision is only legal in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.430

-In practice however Fedasil almost systematically refuses to assign a reception place to subsequent applicants until their asylum application is declared admissible by the CGRS.
-Labour Courts have ordered Fedasil at multiple occasions to motivate such decisions individually and to consider all elements of the case.385 As a result, subsequent applicants often obtain reception after challenging such decisions in front of courts.
-The Federal Mediator also drew attention to this problem in his annual report of 2015 and 2016.386 Although Fedasil motivates the decisions better - more individually - since the last months of 2017 it is clear that the policy is still to not grant reception in most cases and that vulnerability is still mostly not taken into account.387 The Federal Mediator continues to receive complaints, including from families with minor children, having been refused reception after lodging a subsequent application for international protection.
-In several cases, Fedasil has reviewed its decision after intervention by the Federal Mediator and has granted the applicants reception.388
+In practice, however, Fedasil almost systematically refuses to assign a reception place to subsequent applicants until their asylum application is declared admissible by the CGRS.
+Labour Courts have ordered Fedasil at multiple occasions to motivate such decisions individually and to consider all elements of the case.
+As a result, subsequent applicants often obtain reception after challenging such decisions in front of courts.
+However, applicants who do not manage to contact a lawyer are left without reception.
+The Federal Mediator has been steadily receiving complaints in the last years, including from families with minor children, having been refused reception after lodging a subsequent application for international protection.
+In several cases, Fedasil has reviewed its decision after intervention by the Federal Mediator and has granted the applicants reception.